Nothing like the smell of defeat: A Dark Souls Review

-Of course you think that's the worst of it because, you poor fool, know nothing.
+Of course, you think that's the worst of it because, you poor fool, know nothing.
 Because more than it becomes the bane of your existence, a terror on your pride and confidence as a gamer, Dark Souls is about 88% pure Nightmare Fuel.
-Whether you're being chased by a walking vagina with teeth, being hounded by some foul looking spawn of satan, or being bludgeoned to death by crusty gargoyles with axes for tails - the fastest lesson you learn is that death if often and honey it ain't pretty.
+Whether you're being chased by a walking vagina with teeth, being hounded by some foul-looking spawn of satan, or being bludgeoned to death by crusty gargoyles with axes for tails - the fastest lesson you learn is that death if often and honey it ain't pretty.

 Oftentimes survival was not based solely on my ability, but on how much I said KILLITKILLITKILLITFORGOD'SSAKEGETTHEEFFOFFMEDIIIIIIIE' and through the horror of said creature, overcame my fear solely for the sake of slaying it in the most gruesome way possible.

 Get new armor, learn new skills - Die.
-Try new weapon, adopt new playing style - Die.
+Try a new weapon, adopt a new playing style - Die.
 Explore with all the caution of a mouse in a cat house - Die.
 Ok so maybe I'll try this - Die.
 Seriously can you calm down with that already?- Die.
 You're really starting to piss me off -Die.
 SCREW YOU -Die.
 Don't you love me?
 Can't we make this thing work? - DIE.

 Dark Souls didn't care about how good of a gamer you 'thought' you were.
 Dark Souls didn't give a damn that you thought this was too 'hard' or the game wasn't 'fair.'
 Dark Souls, like honey badger, did not give a shit that when you inevitably died in some increasingly epic manner and lost of all your souls, that you had to start over.
 Wah Wah.

-Boy you in the big leagues now.
+Boy, you in the big leagues now.

 There is no mercy.
 Pausing is for pansies.
 Hand holding is for suckers.
 And whether you like it or not, you are going to die.
 Horribly.
 And multiple times.
 But that's not necessarily a bad thing.
-Of course it's still going to piss you off, but you learn to get over that real quick.
+Of course, it's still going to piss you off, but you learn to get over that real quick.

 Have I mentioned that you're going to die?
 Have I mentioned that you're going to die a lot?
-As in via impalement, poison, fire, lightening, falling to your death, being eaten alive, and drowning?
+As in via impalement, poison, fire, lightning, falling to your death, being eaten alive, and drowning?
 But all of that is necessary.
 As a game, the biggest challenge Dark Souls places upon you is that of the ego.
 You think you're tough shit.
 You think you're invincible.
-And perhaps in the end that's the point.
+And perhaps at the end that's the point.

 Death is imminent and unforgiving, and the very nature of your continued survival longer than ten minutes is an accomplishment worthy of pride - especially in a world that thrives on increasingly creative punishments for your foolishness.
 But the world is multilayered, and through all the death, decay and depravity of the world at large is a promise.
 Of letting go of what you thought you knew, of what you thought was the right 'way' to play the game.
-But more importantly, to lose your ego as a gamer and accept that sometimes, failure is more prevalent that success.
+But more importantly, to lose your ego as a gamer and accept that sometimes, failure is more prevalent than success.